Dynamical arrest in active nematic turbulence: NUMERICAL SCHEME

-\subsubsection{Verification}
+\subsection{Verification}

 We verified our computational solver for different parameter values.
-As demonstrated in \EDFig{Fig verification}, we compare the numerical output against two criteria: (i) long-time relaxation to predicted one-dimensional steady states (nonlinear striped patterns) that are stable at moderate activity levels\cite{Alert2020a,Lavi2024} (\EDFig{Fig theta(x)}), and (ii) the linear growth rate of small Fourier perturbations around the uniformly aligned quiescent state\cite{Alert2020a,Lavi2024} (\EDFig{Fig agreement}).
+As demonstrated in \cref{Fig verification}, we compare the numerical output against two criteria: (i) long-time relaxation to predicted one-dimensional steady states (nonlinear striped patterns) that are stable at moderate activity levels\cite{Alert2020a,Lavi2024} (\cref{Fig theta(x)}), and (ii) the linear growth rate of small Fourier perturbations around the uniformly aligned quiescent state\cite{Alert2020a,Lavi2024} (\cref{Fig max theta}).

-\subsection{Spectra}
+\section{SPECTRA}